Kitchen Essentials

 • Bread Knife If you like to bake bread, or buy unsliced bread or bagels a heavy, serrated knife like this is gonna come in handy.

-• Finally, Kitchen Shears are great for snipping herbs quickly without getting out a cutting board, opening packages, and de-boning chicken.
+• Break-Apart Kitchen Shears are great for snipping herbs quickly without getting out a cutting board, opening packages, and de-boning chicken.
+This particular set, I love because the blades separate for thorough cleaning.

 Lovin your cooking show so far!
 Can't wait for the fish tacos!
 I really have no idea what to expect!